 You can rely on cloud backup services like CBackup, which can help you add multiple cloud drive accounts on one platform, including Dropbox, Google Drive, OneDrive, etc., and combine all drive cloud storage into one large backup space, you can make full use of all your free cloud storage.

-Besides, CBackup also provides 10GB of CBackup Cloud space for free, allowing users to sync and back up more files to the cloud to free up local storage.
+Besides, CBackup also provides a huge backup storage of CBackup Cloud space for free, allowing users to sync and back up more files to the cloud to free up local storage.
 Let's see how to use CBackup to expand more available space:

 Step 2.
-Click the My Storage tab, then hit the Add Cloud (+) button, select Dropbox and hit Add.
-Then go to Authorize > Allow to allow CBackup to access your Dropbox account.
+Click the Storage tab, select Dropbox and hit Authorize Now.
+Then allow CBackup to access your Dropbox account.

 Step 3.
-Edit the Display Name and Storage Path, and tick the Note option, and press OK.
+Edit the Cloud Name and Storage Path, and tick the Note option, and press OK.